ga-wdi-lessons/mongoose-intro/readme.md

 - Use Mongoose to perform CRUD functionality
 - List and describe common Mongoose queries
 - Persist data using Mongoose embedded documents
-- Describe how to use validations in Mongoose

 ## Opening Framing (10 minutes / 0:10)